inspec/inspec-aws/docs/resources/aws_batch_compute_environment.md

 `compute_environment_name` _(required)_

 The name of the Batch compute environment.
-Try.

 For additional information, see the [AWS documentation on Batch compute environment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html).